 Since the symptoms are worse at night, people with RLS may have problems falling asleep or may wake up several times during the sleep.
 Some may find it difficult to function normally at school or work or to carry out their normal activities due to tiredness.

 There are no lab tests to diagnose RLS.
 However, your doctor may order a series of tests to identify if you have any other disorders that may be causing your symptoms, such as a vitamin deficiency.

 The diagnosis of RLS requires an assessment of your medical history and description of symptoms.
 The doctor will rule out other possibilities and focus on the presence of four factors in order to diagnose your condition:

 Occasionally, the doctor may ask you to undergo an overnight sleep test in a sleep clinic to determine the cause of sleep disturbance more conclusively.

 However, if your symptoms are frequent and severe or if you are having difficulty falling or staying asleep, the doctor may prescribe medications for you.
-The most common medications used include those that are also used for Parkinson’s disease (such as ropinirole, rotigotine and pramipexole are frequently prescribed.
+To control daily symptoms, medications that are used for Parkinson’s disease such as ropinirole, rotigotine and pramipexole are frequently prescribed.
 Levodopa/carbidopa is effective for intermittent symptoms and as prevention just before a long car ride or travelling on a plane.
 The medications have side effects and sometimes need to be weaned off for a period before being started again.

 Since the cause of RLS is not well understood, there are no known ways to prevent it.
 However, people who have RLS may be able to decrease episodes by making simple lifestyle changes including eliminating caffeine and alcohol and by treating any underlying conditions.